Department of Anaesthesiology, Resuscitation and Intensive Care Medicine, 2nd Medical Faculty, Charles University and University Hospital Motol

 Ambulance

-The anesthesiology outpatient clinic for children is open from Monday to Friday from 9 am to 15 pm.
-It is located in the children's part of the FNM on the ground floor of pavilion E, opposite the FNM refreshments.
+is operated from Monday to Friday from 9:00 a.m. to 15:30 p.m.
+It is located in the children's section of the FNM on the ground floor of pavilion E, opposite the FNM refreshments.

-The anesthesiology outpatient clinic for patients of the Orthopedic Clinic of the 2nd Medical Faculty is open every Friday from 9.
-It is located in the adult part of the FNM, node A, -1, the outpatient department of the Orthopedic Clinic.
+it is open every Friday from 9:00 a.m.
+It is located in the adult part of the FNM, node A, -1, section of the outpatient department of the Orthopedic Clinic.

 Specialization